2018 Summer Interns

-Sarah is a Senior at the University of Michigan, in Ann Arbor Michigan.
-She is majoring in Psychology.
-Sarah was a Behavioral Therapist at the Healing Haven, a Behavioral & Holistic Services for Families of Children with Special Needs.
-While at the Haven she utilized applied behavior analysis while working one on one with children helping them improve their social, communication, emotional, scholastic, and selfcare.
-Her previous two summer’s were spent at the University of Michigan alumni camp, Camp Michigania.
-At Michigania Sarah supervised childcare/management for over 30 children any week ages ranging from infancy to six years old.
-As well at camp, created a Picture Exchange Communication System ( P.E.C.S.) and cared/aided a teen on the autism spectrum during their time at camp.
-This Fall Sarah did a thesis for the course organizational discrimination on managerial employment positions for adults with ASD.
-During the fall and winter semester Sarah worked as a research assistant in a lab studying the effectiveness of teach the Early Start Denver Model (ESDM) in a group setting.
-This role had Sarah in direct care implementing the ESDM approaches as well as doing coding, and aiding in assessments.
-She also works part time as a caregiver for a ten year old girl with a corpus callosum split, as a caregiver helping in life skills and Playmate role model.
-Sarah is current working on a literature review on ASD and joint attention for she is in the hypothesis creation process of an honors thesis she working on with her psychology mentor in research lab.
-After this summer she will be returning to Ann Arbor for the following school year to finish her undergraduate degree.
+Stevie is a Senior at the University of Michigan, in Ann Arbor Michigan.
+They are majoring in Psychology.
+Stevie was a Behavioral Therapist at the Healing Haven, a Behavioral & Holistic Services for Families of Children with Special Needs.
+While at the Haven they utilized applied behavior analysis while working one on one with children helping them improve their social, communication, emotional, scholastic, and selfcare.
+Their previous two summers were spent at the University of Michigan alumni camp, Camp Michigania.
+At Michigania Stevie supervised childcare/management for over 30 children any week ages ranging from infancy to six years old.
+As well at camp, they created a Picture Exchange Communication System ( P.E.C.S.) and cared/aided a teen on the autism spectrum during their time at camp.
+This Fall Stevie did a thesis for the course organizational discrimination on managerial employment positions for adults with ASD.
+During the fall and winter semester Stevie worked as a research assistant in a lab studying the effectiveness of teach the Early Start Denver Model (ESDM) in a group setting.
+This role had Stevie in direct care implementing the ESDM approaches as well as doing coding, and aiding in assessments.
+They also work part time as a caregiver for a ten year old girl with a corpus callosum split, as a caregiver helping in life skills and Playmate role model.
+Stevie is current working on a literature review on ASD and joint attention for they are in the hypothesis creation process of an honors thesis they are working on with their psychology mentor in research lab.
+After this summer they will be returning to Ann Arbor for the following school year to finish their undergraduate degree.

 National Disability Rights Network